liammellofarley/voisin/_EDITpartners/farmers/Telico.md

 img: profile-standin.jpg
 class: farmer
 ---
-On of the other farmers on the project.
+One of the other farmers on the project.